TheHalfOffHero/resumeSite/mattResume/content/about.md

 :   **Microsoft Azure** At Mesh Systems we are a Microsoft shop, so all of our infrasture is hosted primarily in Azure.

 :   **Azure Pipelines** Azure pipelines is our defacto way of performing CI/CD for our projects at Mesh Systems.

+:  **Kubernetes** I have a small cluster running in my homelab.
+I have done some basic work with AKS at mesh and services that abstract away portions of kubernetes such as Azure Container Apps

 :   **Git** Any project I do, be it at work or at home, is done using a VCS.
 At work we use Azure DevOps but at home I prefer GitHub.